Rubusch/docker__u-boot/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

-# Docker: u-boot for patches
+# Docker: U-boot Environment for Patch Development

 A docker image for patch development.
 A ``build.sh`` script will in a second step clone a staging tree. ``configs`` and ``staging`` tree will be setup outside the container, but shared with the container.